KusionStack/kusionstack.io/docs/operating/manuals/resourceconsist.md

 // ReconcileWatchOptions defines what employer and employee is and how controller watch
-// default employer: Service, default employee: Pod type ReconcileWatchOptions interface {
+// default employer: Service, default employee: Pod
+// Recommend:
+// implement ReconcileWatchOptions if Employer resource might be reconciled by other controller,
+// different Predicates make an employer won't be reconciled by more than one controller so that LifecycleFinalizer won't
+// be solved incorrectly.
+type ReconcileWatchOptions interface {
 	NewEmployer() client.Object
 	NewEmployee() client.Object